 Which one should you use to make the most of your presentation?

 Exciting presentations can be hard to put together.
 There are always new and creative ways to engage your audience.
 Two of the most widely used presentation tools are Microsoft PowerPoint and the newer, non-linear presentation tool, Prezi.
-Which software should you use to organize your content and impress your peers?
+So, which software should you use to organize your content and impress your peers?
 To make this decision you’ll need to have a basic understanding of each program.
 PowerPoint and Prezi are similar in a lot of ways but both have unique abilities that can be used to your advantage.

 Pros and Cons of Microsoft PowerPoint: